HelpGiveThanks/HGTconfiguration/README.md

 1. Click the 'Choose File' button in the window that opens.
 1. Find and click on the favicon.png image file.
 1. Click the 'Choose' button.
-1. Click the 'Yes' button the next popup window to replace the current favicon.png file.
+1. Click the 'Yes' button in the next popup window to replace the current favicon.png file.
 1. Click the 'Choose File' button again.
-1. Find and click on the header.png image file NOT the Header icon.png file.
+1. Find and click on the header.png file NOT the Header icon.png file.
 1. Click the 'Choose' button.
-1. Click the 'Yes' button the next popup window to replace the current header.png file.
+1. Click the 'Yes' button in the next popup window to replace the current header.png file.
 1. When the bottom right grey progress bar says that these uploads are complete, close the upload window.
 1. Open a new tab in your browser.
 1. Type in your website's buggenie url: http://YOURSITE.COM/pm/.